COVID 19 Disability Claims

 COVID causes clots.
 COVID is an embolic disease meaning it produces clots in some victims.
-Clots from any cause in the body’s bloodstream can wreak havoc depending on where they lodge and if they dissolve rapidly or do not.
-Heart attack, stroke, pulmonary embolism, kidney damage and failure have all been found in COVID -19 patients.
-Obviously all of these problems can leave a patient with some level or permanent disability.
+Clots from any cause in the body’s bloodstream can wreak havoc depending on where they lodge and if they dissolve rapidly or not.
+Heart attack, stroke, pulmonary embolism, kidney damage, and failure have all been found in COVID -19 patients.
+Obviously, all of these problems can leave a patient with some level of permanent disability.

-COVID forcing organ transplant.
+COVID forcing organ transplants.
 COVID in some individuals so severely damages an organ that their only hope is an organ transplant.
-There are special rules for disability claims based on organ transplant and we can help you understand what Social Security can offer you.
+There are special rules for disability claims based on organ transplants and we can help you understand what Social Security can offer you.

 Long haul COVID.
-There are many ways we are learning that COVID attacks the body, for many people they clear the infection as far as can be determined to date, are no worse off than had they gotten another virus that isn’t brand new to the human species.
+There are many ways we are learning that COVID attacks the body, for many people they clear the infection as far as can be determined to date and are no worse off than had they gotten another virus that isn’t brand new to the human species.
 For others, problems persist or crop up at later dates.
-The most common complaints of long haul sufferers are profound fatigue, foggy thinking, and shortness of breath.
+The most common complaints of long-haul sufferers are profound fatigue, foggy thinking, and shortness of breath.
 The full extent of how COVID may affect people will be unknown for years if not decades to come.

-If COVID 19 has caused you long term problems doing your work and other functions contact out firm right away for a personal consultation about Social Security Disability.
+If COVID 19 has caused you long-term problems doing your work and other functions contact our firm right away for a personal consultation about Social Security Disability.